Caleb Baldwin (judge)

+Early life

 Born in Washington County, Pennsylvania, Baldwin was educated at Washington College of Pennsylvania, graduating in 1842.
 He moved to Iowa, and began the practice of law in Fairfield, Iowa in 1846, before Iowa was admitted to the Union.
 He elected prosecuting attorney of Jefferson County, Iowa, for three successive terms.

+Judicial career

 In 1855, Governor James W. Grimes appointed Baldwin to a seat on the Iowa District Court vacated by the resignation of W. H. Seevers.
 In 1857, Baldwin he moved to Council Bluffs, Iowa, his last place of residence.
 In 1859 he was elected to the Supreme Court of the State, in the first election held under the revised constitution, which provided for the election of judges by the people.
 In 1862, by seniority in office he became the chief justice of the state.
 In 1864 he resumed the practice of law, declining re-election to the bench.

 In 1865 he was appointed by President Abraham Lincoln to serve as United States attorney for the District of Iowa.
 In 1874 he was appointed as a judge of the Court of Commissioners of the Alabama Claims, which position he occupied until his death.